JaKooLit/OpenSuse-Hyprland/README.md

 ### 🛣️ TO DO:
 - [ ] Make it fully functional (duh 🤣)
 - [ ] hyprland-nvidia - NOT SUPPORTED
-- [ ] SDDM is not starting.
+- ~~[ ] SDDM is not starting.
 However, if you opt to install zsh, I have already set for auto log-in to Hyprland so once you set up zsh like the instruction above.
-You just need to type username and password.
+You just need to type username and password.~~ FIXED 🥳

 ### ❗ some known issues on Hyprland-Dots
 - See FAQ section of Hyprland-Dots [FAQ](https://github.com/JaKooLit/Hyprland-Dots/wiki/4.-FAQ)